Privacy Policy

 • Regular backups and antivirus software.

-• Compliance with lawyer-client privilege regulations.
+• Compliance with attorney-client privilege regulations.

 VI.
 PERSONAL DATA BREACH

 A breach is a security violation leading to the destruction, loss, or unauthorized access of data.
-If detected, please notify the Lawyer immediately.
+If detected, please notify the Attorney immediately.
 Breaches are reported to the authority within 72 hours unless they pose no risk.
 If high risk, Data Subjects are notified without delay.

 VII.
 DATA PROCESSING ACTIVITIES